School of Humanities

 MLA First Book Prize 2006

-Virginia Jackson is UCI Endowed Chair of Rhetoric in the Departments of English and Comparative Literature at UC Irvine.
-She is the author of Before Modernism: Inventing American Lyric, forthcoming from Princeton University Press in February, 2023.
-"Apostrophe, Animation, and Racism," an excerpt from that book, appears in Critical Inquiry's Summer 2022 issue.
+Virginia Jackson is UCI Endowed Chair of Rhetoric .
+She is the author of Before Modernism: Inventing American Lyric ( Princeton University Press, February, 2023).
+"Apostrophe, Animation, and Racism," an excerpt from Before Modernism, appears in Critical Inquiry's Summer 2022 issue.
 She is also the author of Dickinson’s Misery: A Theory of Lyric Reading (Princeton UP, 2005), which won the Christian Gauss Prize and the MLA Prize for a First Book.
 She is the editor of On Periodization: Selected Essays from the English Institute (ACLS, 2010) and, with Yopie Prins, the co-editor of The Lyric Theory Reader: A Critical Anthology (Johns Hopkins UP, 2014).
 Her essays in historical poetics have appeared in Critical Inquiry, PMLA, New Literary History, MLQ, Victorian Poetry, Studies in Romanticism, Nineteenth-Century Literature, the Los Angeles Review of Books, and elsewhere.
 She is one of the founding members of the Historical Poetics working group https://www.historicalpoetics.com